A purified vegetable gum obtained from the acacia tree. Sometimes referred to as gum arabic.

-Guarana is a nut-like seed of a climbing vine that primarily grows in Brazil.
-It is a natural source of caffeine.
-Guarana has been used for many years in different foods and beverages primarily in South American cultures.
-The United States FDA has approved guarana for use in foods and beverages.
+A nut like seed of a climbing vine that primarily grows in Brazil.
+Source of caffeine.
+Has been used as a flavor for many years in foods and beverages.

 High Fructose Corn Syrup

-Inositol is a type of sugar called a polyol that has a different chemical structure than glucose.
-It is a basic part of cell membranes, and is important in nerve, brain, and muscle function.
-Inositol is found in many foods that come from plants.
+A type of sugar called a polyol that has a different chemical structure than glucose.
+It is a basic part of cell membranes, and is important in nerve, brain and muscle function.

-Instant tea, also called powdered tea, is tea that dissolves quickly in cold or hot water.
-It consists of brewed tea that is dehydrated and granulated or powdered.
+Tea that dissolves quickly in cold or hot water.
+It consists of brewed tea that is dehydrated and granulated or powdered

 Lemon Balm Extract

-Maltodextrins are polysaccharides and are usually produced from corn starch.
-Maltodextrin is sometimes used as a filler or carrier for other ingredients such as vitamins or minerals.
-Maltodextrin is easily digested and metabolized.
-Some maltodextrins are made from resistant starches and are treated by the body like fiber.
+A polysaccharide usually produced mainly from corn starch, however can be from rice or wheat (if derived from wheat, would be labeled properly for allergens).
+Easily digested and metabolized.
+Can be made from resistant starches and are treated by the body like fiber.
 Despite its name, maltodextrin is not related to barley or other malts.

 Modified Food Starch

-Food starch is a polysaccharide which means that it is made up of many simple sugars that are linked together by chemical bonds (glycosidic bonds) to form a long chain of sugar molecules.
-Modified food starch is manufactured by treating starch (usually corn based) to break the starch into shorter chains of sugar molecules.
+A polysaccharide (made up of many simple sugars that are linked together by chemical bonds to form a long chain of sugar molecules).
+Manufactured by treating starch (usually corn based, however may be derived from wheat, rice, potato or tapioca) to break the starch into shorter chains of sugar molecules.
 This process produces a starch that has more desirable and useful characteristics such as improved solubility, acid stability and texture.
-Modified food starch is used in foods as a thickener, binder and stabilizer.
-It also gives foods and beverages a desirable mouth feel.

-A natural flavor is a flavor that is derived from a natural substance such as a fruit or fruit juice, spice, vegetable or herb.
-The term natural flavor is defined by the FDA, and all of our natural flavors meet this definition.
-More information can be found at: International Food Information Council
+A flavor that is derived from a natural substance such as a fruit or fruit juice, spice, vegetable or herb.
+The term natural favor is defined by the FDA and all of PepsiCo¿s flavors meet this definition.

-Niacin is one of the B Vitamins.
-It is a water soluble vitamin that helps the body process protein and fats and maintain a healthy nervous system, skin and digestion.
-It is normally found in peanuts, beans, and whole-grain breads or cereals.
-More information can be found at: Medline Plus which provides health and nutrition information.
+One of the B Vitamins (B3).
+A water soluble vitamin that helps the body process protein and fats and maintain a healthy nervous system, skin and digestion.
+Normally found in peanuts, beans and whole grain breads or cereals

 Niacinamide (Vitamin B3)

-FDA and USDA set standards of composition for milk.
-These standards give minimum and maximum milkfat requirements which define different types of milk.
-Nonfat milk is also known as skim milk.
-According to standards set by the USDA nonfat milk must have less than 0.5 percent milkfat and contain 8.25 percent milk solids that are not fat (see skim milk).
+The FDA and USDA have set standards for the composition of milk, these standards provide the minimum and maximum milkfat requirements for the different types of milk.
+Nonfat milk is commonly referred to as Skim Milk.
+According to the standards, nonfat milk must have less than 0.5 percent milk fat and contain 8.25 percent milk solids that are not fat.

 Panax Ginseng Extract